MicrosoftDocs/win32/desktop-src/storage/scsi-pnp-request-block.md

 ---
 title: SCSI\_PNP\_REQUEST\_BLOCK structure
-description: TheSCSI\_PNP\_REQUEST\_BLOCK structure is a special version of a SCSI\_REQUEST\_BLOCK that is used for plug and play (PNP) requests.Note The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future. ms.assetid: '0627065b-62c2-4df8-973c-b4fb5811296e'
+description: TheSCSI\_PNP\_REQUEST\_BLOCK structure is a special version of a SCSI\_REQUEST\_BLOCK that is used for plug and play (PNP) requests.Note The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future. ms.assetid: 0627065b-62c2-4df8-973c-b4fb5811296e
+keywords:
+- SCSI_PNP_REQUEST_BLOCK structure Storage Devices
-keywords: ["SCSI_PNP_REQUEST_BLOCK structure Storage Devices", "PSCSI_PNP_REQUEST_BLOCK structure pointer Storage Devices"]
+- PSCSI_PNP_REQUEST_BLOCK structure pointer Storage Devices
 topic_type:
 - apiref
 api_name: